 I’ve worked with many task-orientated virtual assistants over the years; they are happy to be assigned the task, do the job and move onto the next one.
 The jobs don’t need to be related for them to achieve a sense of achievement; the buzz comes from completing the task and ticking it off the list.
 Often, a task-orientated Virtual Assistant does not think outside the square and most times will not ask questions about the instructions given to them.
 Whether right or wrong, the instructions are gospel and that is what they work to, even if something doesn’t seem right, as long as they can tick that job off and get paid that’s the most important thing to them.

-A task orientated virtual assistant, however, can play an incredible role for their clients and can be a vital part of a virtual assistant team, as such, they need to feel empowered to ask the hard questions.
-But unfortunately, many task orientated VAs don’t feel empowered, and as a result, there can be problems that often result in lack of future work.
+A task-orientated virtual assistant, however, can play an incredible role for their clients and can be a vital part of a virtual assistant team, as such, they need to feel empowered to ask the hard questions.
+But unfortunately, many task-orientated VAs don’t feel empowered, and as a result, there can be problems that often result in a lack of future work.